 - In subsection A, the board will approve through regulation courses offered by local, state or federal government agencies or regionally accredited colleges and universities.
-The Board may also recognize national, regional, state and local associations that are funeral-related, not for profit, and have an established record of providing continuing education to members and non-members. - Course providers not listed in subsection A may apply for approval by the board as continuing education providers if they submit the required information at least 60 days prior offering a continuing education course, provide acceptable documentation of an instructional plan and course objectives; provide a syllabus of the course or courses to be offered with the credentials of the course instructors, a description of each session, including number of contact hours; and pay the continuing education provider fee. - Board approval of continuing education providers expires on July 1 of each year and may be renewed upon resubmission of documentation on courses and instructors and the provider fee. - All continuing education providers are required to: 1) maintain and provide to the board upon request documentation of the course titles and objectives and of licensee attendance and completion of courses for a period of three years; 2) monitor attendance at classroom or similar educational experiences for compliance with law and regulations; and 3) provide a certificate of completion for licensees who successfully complete a course.
+The Board may also recognize national, regional, state and local associations that are funeral-related, not for profit, and have an established record of providing continuing education to members and non-members.
+The official name of one provider listed was amended in the adoption of final regulations, and the Virginia Morticians Association (VMA) was specifically named.
+The proposed regulations contemplated that VMA would be included under the "National Funeral Directors and Morticians Associations and state chapters," but it was reported that VMA may not continue as a state chapter of the national association. - Course providers not listed in subsection A may apply for approval by the board as continuing education providers if they submit the required information at least 60 days prior offering a continuing education course, provide acceptable documentation of an instructional plan and course objectives; provide a syllabus of the course or courses to be offered with the credentials of the course instructors, a description of each session, including number of contact hours; and pay the continuing education provider fee. - Board approval of continuing education providers expires on July 1 of each year and may be renewed upon resubmission of documentation on courses and instructors and the provider fee.
+Continued approval may be granted without submission of the provider fee if the provider submits that the courses and instructors will not change from the previous year.

+• All continuing education providers are required to: 1) maintain and provide to the board upon request documentation of the course titles and objectives and of licensee attendance and completion of courses for a period of three years; 2) monitor attendance at classroom or similar educational experiences for compliance with law and regulations; and 3) provide a certificate of completion for licensees who successfully complete a course.